-- all living species (plants, animals, fungi, micro-organisms and of course, humans);
+- all living species (plants, fungi, micro-organisms, animals, including of course humans);

-- their genes are guarantors of diversity within the species;
+- their genes, which guarantee diversity within species;

-- their ecosystems, that is how living organisms interact with their environment such as forests, deserts, wetlands and coral reefs, etc.
+- their ecosystems, i.e. the way in which living organisms interact with their surroundings and form a specific environment, such as forests, deserts, wetlands and coral reefs, etc.

-Biodiversity represents an immeasurable wealth.
+Biodiversity represents an incommensurable wealth.
 According to a realistic estimate, there would be 15 million species living on Earth.

 Today, biodiversity is undermined.
 Over the past 50 years, biodiversity loss has been faster than during all other periods of human history.
 And this trend is only growing.
 Since biodiversity is the basis of all life on our planet, preserving it has become a fundamental issue that concerns us all.